 We’re all guilty of it….we only see what is front and center…the obvious.
 However, when it comes to our homes, we need to be aware of all parts of the house – whether seen or unseen.
 It’s a simple truth that most people focus on things they see at eye level.
 Whether you are inside or outside your house, your attention is often drawn more to the doors, windows, or the siding.
 You may not think much about the foundation of your home.
 Every house has a foundation which provides support underneath either by concrete or stone.
 Severe cracks in walls can signal settlement and foundation problems.
-It’s important to inspect your foundation regularly, so you can catch problems in the early stages, before they become expensive repairs.
+It’s important to have ongoing inspections of your foundation regularly, so you can catch problems in the early stages, before they become expensive repairs.

 Typically, there are three types of foundations: Basements, crawl spaces, and slab.
 Regardless of the type of foundation you have, some foundation problems are quite common…